Kevinle76/Mission-to-Mars/README.md

-Mission to Mars
+### Mission to Mars

 ## Background:

-This repository contains a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Building a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ## Objectives: